top of page

 Search

-What’s more, loneliness isn’t just an emotional ache—it has real, measurable impacts on our physical health.
-This isn’t just a personal problem.
-It’s a public one.
+And loneliness isn’t just emotional.It has real, measurable impacts on mood, cognition, and physical health.
+This isn’t simply a personal struggle — it’s a public health one.

 The Rising Tide of Disconnection